-Rathlin Energy (UK) Limited (onshore England operations) and Rathlin Energy Limited (onshore Northern Ireland operations) each have moral and statutory obligations under the Health and Safety at Work Act 1974 and the Health And Safety At Work Order (NI) 1978, to ensure the health and safety of its employees and any other persons who may be affected by its activities, so far as is reasonably practicable.
+Rathlin Energy (UK) Limited (“Rathlin Energy”) has moral and statutory obligations under the Health and Safety at Work Act 1974, to ensure the health and safety of its employees and any other persons who may be affected by its activities, so far as is reasonably practicable.

-Risk assessments are undertaken for the purpose of identifying measures needing to be implemented in order for Rathlin Energy to comply with the requirements and prohibitions imposed on it by relevant statutory provisions made under the health and safety legislation.
+Risk assessments are undertaken for the purpose of identifying measures needing to be implemented in order for Rathlin Energy (UK) Limited to comply with the requirements and prohibitions imposed on it by relevant statutory provisions made under the health and safety legislation.

 Key relevant statutory provisions associated with the exploration and production of petroleum, are summarised below:

-Regulation 18 places obligations upon the Well-Operator (Rathlin Energy) to make and put into effect arrangements in writing for independent examination by a competent person of the design of the well.
+Regulation 18 places obligations upon the Well-Operator (Rathlin Energy (UK) Limited) to make and put into effect arrangements in writing for independent examination by a competent person of the design of the well.
 This independent examination is intended to provide the Well-Operator with assurance that the well is designed and constructed properly and is maintained adequately.
 Specific emphasis is given to the impartiality and independence of those responsible for carrying out independent examinations.

-Regulation 7 of the Borehole Sites and Operations Regulations sets out the obligation placed upon the Operator (Rathlin Energy) to prepare and hold on site a ‘health and safety document’, which is required to demonstrate that the risk to which persons at the borehole site are exposed whilst they are at work have been assessed in accordance with Regulation 3 of the Management of Health and Safety at Work Regulation and the prevention of specific hazards associated with petroleum borehole operations.
+Regulation 7 of the Borehole Sites and Operations Regulations sets out the obligation placed upon the Operator (Rathlin Energy (UK) Limited) to prepare and hold on site a ‘health and safety document’, which is required to demonstrate that the risk to which persons at the borehole site are exposed whilst they are at work have been assessed in accordance with Regulation 3 of the Management of Health and Safety at Work Regulation and the prevention of specific hazards associated with petroleum borehole operations.

 The Environment Agency reviews the notification and may issue a Notice to Conserve Water Resources, which sets out the Environment Agency’s requirements in order to ensure conservation of the water.

-The Environmental Permitting (England and Wales) Regulations 2010 transpose a number of European Directives, including the Mining Waste Directive 2006/21/EC and the Industrial Emissions Directive 2010/75/EU.
+The Environmental Permitting (England and Wales) Regulations 2016 transpose a number of European Directives, including the Mining Waste Directive 2006/21/EC and the Industrial Emissions Directive 2010/75/EU.